-The Board recommends that you vote FOR the foregoing resolution.
-It is the intention of the management designees named in the accompanying Instrument of Proxy to vote proxies "FOR" approval of the ordinary resolution above, unless otherwise directed.
+The Board has determined that the continuation of the amended and restated shareholder rights plan is in the best interests of the Corporation and its Shareholders and recommends that you vote "FOR" the ordinary resolution to ratify, confirm and approve the continuation of the amended and restated rights plan for a further three-year period.
+Unless otherwise directed, the management designees named in the accompanying Instrument of Proxy intend to vote "FOR" approval of the ordinary resolution above.

-6. Say on Pay
+5. Say on Pay